Excel Desktop

 Import Data

-To import data from CData Connect Cloud to Excel Desktop, follow these steps:
+To import data from CData Connect Spreadsheets to Excel Desktop, follow these steps:

-2. Select an option from the drop down menu: Connections, Virtual Datasets, or Derived Views.
+Select an option from the drop down menu: Connections, Virtual Datasets, or Derived Views.
 Then follow the directions for the option you selected.
+Note: Only CData Connect Cloud customers can access virtual datasets and derived views.

 Import Connections